 Written by Katerina Horackova

-Wild game has always played an important role in Czech cuisine – and no wonder, in a country characterized by numerous forests and meadows abounding in game.
+Wild game has always played an important role in Czech cuisine.
 Hunting for wild game has been a long tradition and part of Czech cultural heritage.
-It is a real shame that we made it disappear from our tables and replaced it with sauces and goulash, taking these for traditional Czech meals, despite wild game availability all year round, compared to just a few months in the past!
+It is a real shame that we made it disappear from our tables and replaced it with sauces and goulash.
+Taking these for traditional Czech meals, despite wild game availability all year round, compared to just a few months in the past!

-In addition to its delicious taste, pheasant meat is also high in nutrients, being very low in fat and rich in antioxidants.
+In addition to its delicious taste, pheasant meat is also high in nutrients.
+Is also very low in fat and rich in antioxidants.
 Moreover, as pheasants spend most of their lives in forests and fields, their meat can be taken for organic!

 This recipe came from Bohemian Paradise.
 It is area where the Hradec Kralove, Liberec, and Central Bohemian regions meet.
-The Bohemian Paradise Geopark offers romantic rock formations, former volcanoes, caves, river valleys, and interesting springs spreading across an area among the towns of Mnichovo Hradiste, Zelezny Brod, Jilemnice, Nova Paka, and Jicin.
+The Bohemian Paradise Geopark offers romantic rock formations, former volcanoes, caves, river valleys.
+Its interesting springs spreading across an area among the towns of Mnichovo Hradiste, Zelezny Brod, Jilemnice, Nova Paka, and Jicin.

 1 stick of butter, sliced